The 24th International Conference on Formal Engineering Methods

 Michael Butler, University of Southampton, UK

-Jin Song Dong, National University of Singapore, Singapore, and Griffith University, Australia
+Jin Song Dong, National University of Singapore, Singapore

 Jifeng He, Shanghai Academy of AI Industrial Technology, China